 Kyle Rozema’s main research interests are in tax law and policy.
 His research primarily utilizes empirical methods to explore the interactions between tax laws and other public policy regimes.
-His current research projects include investigating the effect of tax expenditures and consumption taxes on inequality.
 He also examines issues concerning how legal institutions hire and use employees.

 Kyle received a PhD in economics from Cornell University and a JD from Washington University in St. Louis.
 He then taught tax policy as a post-doctoral fellow in empirical legal studies at Northwestern University Pritzker School of Law.